Skip to content

 You could go for Chartered Engineer (CEng) or Incorporated Engineer (IEng) status through membership of the Chartered Institution of Building Services Engineers (CIBSE):

-• For CEng you would require an MEng degree or equivalent
+• For CEng you'd require an MEng degree or equivalent.

-• For IEng you would require a BEng in engineering or technologies
+• For IEng you'd require a BEng in engineering or technologies.

 View all courses